 11. Color Missing from Watch Face

-This particular Apple Watch problem isn’t really a problem as much as it is Apple being filled with hubris about knowing what’s best at all times.
+This particular Apple Watch error isn’t a problem as much as it is Apple being full of hubris about knowing what’s best at all times.
 If your Apple Watch face looks like it has no colors on it (usually on the Infograph watch face) here’s what you need to do.

-- Long press on the watch face and tap on ‘Customise‘.
+1. Long press on the watch face and tap on Customise.

 12. Red Exclamation on Watch Screen

-I have seen some reports on the internet of the Apple Watch showing a red exclamation mark on the screen.
-This usually happens after an update, and it could mean that your Apple Watch is bricked.
+I have seen some reports of the Apple Watch showing a red exclamation mark on the screen.
+It usually happens after an update and could mean that your Apple Watch is bricked.